jonasschmides/AquaVania/AquaVania-Report.md

 ## Problems and Challenges
-==
 There was a problem trying to use objects with interfaces as components.
 The editor just didn't provide the opportunity to drag objects into the script.
 Solution: Accept "GameObject" and cast it to the interface to ensure available functionality.
-==

 ## Resources, Sources, References and Links
-Links to all resources, sources you are using.
-Don't try to reinvent the wheel and be smart about what you build and what you use from others, but never forget to document it accordingly.
-If you use something and don't document it, its plagiarism!
+### Links to all resources, sources you are using.

 Idea to use waypoints for movement (heavily adapted) - https://answers.unity.com/questions/429623/enemy-movement-from-waypoint-to-waypoint.html